 He and his colleagues studied the abundance of lightning strikes in the 2015 Alaskan fire season that burned a record 5.1 million acres.
 Lightning strikes are the main natural cause of fires.
-The researchers found an unusually high number of lightning strikes occurred, generated by the warmer temperatures that cause the atmosphere to create more convective systems — thunderstorms — which ultimately contributed to more burned area that year.
+The researchers found an unusually high number of lightning strikes occurred, generated by the warmer temperatures that cause the atmosphere to create more convective systems — thunderstorms — which ultimately contributed to the more burned area that year.

 Hotter and drier conditions also set the stage for human-ignited fires.
 “In the Western U.S., people are accidentally igniting fires all the time,” Randerson said.
 “But when we have a period of extreme weather, high temperatures, low humidity, then it’s more likely that typical outdoor activity might lead to an accidental fire that quickly gets out of control and becomes a large wildfire.”

-For example, in 2018 sparks flying from hammering a concrete stake into the ground in 100-degree Fahrenheit heat and sparks from a car’s tire rim scraping against the asphalt after a flat tire were the causes of California’s devastatingly destructive Ranch and Carr Fires, respectively.
+For example, in 2018 sparks flying from hammering a concrete stake into the ground in 100-degree Fahrenheit (38-degree Celsius) heat and sparks from a car’s tire rim scraping against the asphalt after a flat tire was the causes of California’s devastatingly destructive Ranch and Carr Fires, respectively.
 These sparks quickly ignited the vegetation that was dried out and made extremely flammable by the same extreme heat and low humidity, which research also shows can contribute to a fire’s rapid and uncontrollable spread, said Randerson.
 The same conditions make it more likely for agricultural fires to get out of control.

 A warming world also has another consequence that may be contributing to fire conditions persisting over multiple days where they otherwise might not have in the past: higher nighttime temperatures.

-“Warmer nighttime temperature allow fires to burn through the night and burn more intensely, and that allows fires to spread over multiple days where previously, cooler nighttime temperatures might have weakened or extinguished the fire after only one day,” Morton said.
+“Warmer nighttime temperatures allow fires to burn through the night and burn more intensely, and that allows fires to spread over multiple days where previously, cooler nighttime temperatures might have weakened or extinguished the fire after only one day,” Morton said.

 Climate Systems at Work

 Hot and dry conditions that precede fires can be tempered by rain and moisture circulating in the atmosphere.
 On time scales of months to years, broader climate patterns move moisture and heat around the planet.
-Monitoring these systems with satellite observations allows researchers to be able to begin to develop computer models for predicting whether an upcoming fire season in a given region will be light, average or extreme.
+Monitoring these systems with satellite observations allows researchers to be able to begin to develop computer models for predicting whether an upcoming fire season in a given region will be light, average, or extreme.
 The most important of these indicators are sea surface temperatures in the Pacific Ocean that govern the El Niño Southern Oscillation (ENSO).

-“ENSO is a major driver of fire activity across multiple continents,” Randerson said, who along with Morton and other researchers have studied the relationship between El Niño events and fire seasons in South America, Central America, parts of North America, Indonesia, Southeast Asia and equatorial Asia.
+“ENSO is a major driver of fire activity across multiple continents,” Randerson said, who along with Morton and other researchers have studied the relationship between El Niño events and fire seasons in South America, Central America, parts of North America, Indonesia, Southeast Asia, and equatorial Asia.
 “The precipitation both before the fire season and during the fire season can be predicted using sea surface temperatures that are measured by NASA and NOAA satellites.”